 1. Top Pick for Affiliate Marketers/Niche Website Builders—Pinterest

-Pinterest is a hybrid social media platform that also acts as a search engine.
-This social network boasts highly engaged users which makes it a great alternative to Facebook if you're looking for users to click on links.
+Pinterest is a hybrid platform that also acts as a search engine.
+This platform boasts highly engaged users, which makes it a great alternative to Facebook if you're looking for users to click on links.

 While other search engines, like Google, have complicated algorithms and rules that impact who sees your content, Pinterest is much simpler.

-Understanding the Pinterest algorithm is the first step to using the social media platform effectively.
+Understanding the Pinterest algorithm is the first step to using it effectively.
 Luckily, building a good strategy for Pinterest marketing is relatively easy.
 It just takes a little bit of patience.

 Furthermore, unlike Facebook, your news feed is filled with content that is relevant to you.
-Facebook users are regulated by Facebook's weird algorithms which means you end up missing a lot of content you'd actually like to see.
+Facebook's weird algorithms regulate its users, which means you end up missing a lot of content you'd actually like to see.

 While it may not be the best alternative if you want to stay in touch with your family members, it's certainly one of the best networking sites when it comes to engaging with your brand/business.

-2. Best Social Media Platform for Advertising + Runner-Up Pick for Affiliate Marketing—YouTube
+2. Best Platform for Advertising + Runner-Up Pick for Affiliate Marketing—YouTube

 While it might seem like more effort to use YouTube than other Facebook alternatives, it is a great option for creative types.
 For affiliate marketers and niche site owners, the numbers speak for themselves.

-Since YouTube is a video-sharing social media giant, you have to post videos in order to take advantage of the site.
+Since YouTube is a video-sharing giant, you have to post videos in order to take advantage of the site.
 This means spending time creating engaging content.

 Furthermore, with several million users online at pretty much any given moment, it's the top alternative to Facebook in terms of reach.